-The basic UK tax regime for mining companies is similar to that for other companies - the main rate of corporation tax is 24 per cent (set to reduce to 23 per cent from 1 April 2013, and then to 22 per cent from 1 April 2014), there is no limit on the period for which tax losses can be carried forward and set off against future profits (provided that they are incurred in the same trade that suffered the losses), and the usual withholding taxes regime applies.
-In broad terms, withholding tax applies (subject to any applicable double tax treaty and certain other exemptions) to overseas interest and royalty payments.
+The basic UK tax regime for mining companies is similar to that for other companies - the main rate of corporation tax is 21 per cent (set to reduce to 20 per cent from 1 April 2015), there is no limit on the period for which tax losses can be carried forward and set off against future profits (provided that they are incurred in the same trade that suffered the losses and relief is not withrawn in certain circumstances following a change in the ownership of the company incurring the losses), and the usual withholding taxes regime applies.
+In broad terms, withholding tax applies (subject to any applicable double tax treaty and certain other exemptions) to interest and royalty payments.
 There is no withholding tax on dividends.

-The usual capital allowances regime for long-life assets (8 per cent writing down allowance per annum), and plant and machinery (18 per cent writing down allowance per annum), applies to mining companies.
+The usual capital allowances regime for long-life assets (8 per cent writing down allowance per annum) and plant and machinery (18 per cent writing down allowance per annum) applies to mining companies.
 In addition, persons engaged in mining activities can benefit from the mineral extraction allowance, which is a form of capital allowance available to those who carry on a mineral extraction trade (a trade consisting of, or including, the working of a source of mineral deposits) and incur qualifying expenditure.
 Qualifying expenditure for these purposes can include expenditure on mineral exploration and access, and expenditure on acquiring mineral assets (defined as mineral deposits, land comprising mineral deposits, or interests in or rights over such deposits or land).

 A major advantage offered to mining companies by the UK is that there are no specific mining or mineral taxes (although excise duty is payable on mineral oils, at varying rates, unless an exemption applies).
-There is also, generally, no VAT on exports.
+There is also, generally, no UK VAT on exports.
 However, mining companies' activities may render them subject to the following indirect taxes:

-- a climate change levy a tax on energy, with a variable rate depending on the nature of the fuel used; - b aggregates levy a tax on the commercial exploitation (which includes both extraction and importation) of gravel, sand and rock, currently charged at £2 per tonne - this is subject to various exemptions, including exemptions for spoil from any process by which coal or another specified substance has been separated from other rock after being extracted from that rock, and for spoil from the smelting or refining of metal; and - c landfill tax a tax on the disposal of waste to landfill, currently charged at the standard rate of £64 per tonne or the lower rate of £2.50 per tonne, depending on the material being disposed of; there is an exemption for the disposal of naturally occurring materials extracted from the earth during commercial mining or quarrying operations, provided that such material has not been subjected to and does not result from a non-qualifying process carried out between extraction and disposal.
+- a climate change levy: a tax on energy, with a variable rate depending on the nature of the fuel used; - b aggregates levy: a tax on the commercial exploitation (which includes both extraction and importation) of gravel, sand and rock, currently charged at £2 per tonne this is subject to various exemptions, including exemptions for spoil from any process by which coal or another specified substance has been separated from other rock after being extracted from that rock, and for spoil from the smelting or refining of metal; and - c landfill tax: a tax on the disposal of waste to landfill, currently charged at the standard rate of £80 per tonne or the lower rate of £2.50 per tonne, depending on the material being disposed of; there is an exemption for the disposal of naturally occurring materials extracted from the earth during commercial mining or quarrying operations, provided that such material has not been subjected to and does not result from a non-qualifying process carried out between extraction and disposal.